TalPeer-github/ResponsibleAI/README.md

 Our project aims to audit an AI system within the context of **Human In The Loop** - <br>
 Decisions performed by AI have prompted regulators to require some level of human involvement in autonomous systems.<br><br>
-At the same time, studies show that humans tend to defer to AI systems, which raise some important questions.
-Some examples:<br>
+At the same time, studies show that humans tend to defer to AI systems, which raises important questions:<br>
 - When and how can humans refine outcomes of AI systems?<br>
 - How to design such hybrid decision-making processes?<br>
 - What are the legal and ethical implications of introducing humans in the loop?